Benzodiazepine Rehab & Detox

 What Are Long-term Effects from Benzodiazepines?

-Because of the risks of tolerance, dependence and withdrawal, long-term use of benzodiazepines is not recommended in most cases.
+Because of the risks of tolerance, dependence and withdrawal, long-term use is not recommended in most cases.
 Misuse is a common long-term effect that comes from tolerance.
-As people who use benzodiazepines for the treatment of anxiety or panic disorders start experiencing a return of their symptoms, they take more of the drug.
+As people who use this prescription medication for the treatment of anxiety or panic disorders start experiencing a return of their symptoms, they take more of the drug.

 As people take more and more benzodiazepines, they build a dependence on these drugs.
-Dependence means that to feel “normal” and function each day, they need to take benzodiazepines.
-Without the drugs, they feel sick and distressed and are unable to carry out daily tasks.
+Dependence means that to feel “normal” and function each day, they need to take the drug.
+Without it, they feel sick and distressed and are unable to carry out daily tasks.
 To safely recover from this cycle of addiction, detoxification is necessary.

 Be sure to undergo a medically supervised detox for your health and safety.
 A home detox is not recommended, because there won’t be trained medical staff on hand to give you the medications you need to taper at the right pace and to alleviate symptoms as they arise.